azu/my-board-for-github/README.md

 Use [Greasemonkey script](userscript/github) for MYFG.

-It allow you to add issue and pull request to your project from GitHub.
+It allows you to add issue and pull request to your project from GitHub.

 ## Contributing